In-Depth Review: DEWALT DW734 15 Amp 12-1/2-Inch Benchtop Planer

 However, the reviews (both good and bad) also tend to complain about strains in the motor, difficulties with the breaker blowing every so often, and strains on the motor when the board has a bow or warp on it.
 You should be careful to not blow a fuse.
 In an afternoon, you should be able to go through 50 bf, but an industrial-grade planer is capable of 200 bf.

 Its limits are mostly focused on its struggles in milling the hardest of wood that are almost as dense as concrete, which even in and of itself is impressive for a benchtop planer of its size and weight.
-For a $400 or so planer, it's indeed perfect for site work out of the shop.
+It's indeed perfect for site work out of the shop.
 Don't use it as a production tool since there are more powerful (and more expensive) planers for those jobs.

 You should also take into consideration the pros and cons of the competitors of the DEWALT DW734 15 Amp 12-½-Inch Benchtop Planer so that you can have a